jamisonordway/command_line_forecast/README.md

-# command_line_forecast
+# Command Line Forecast

-This applicaiton provides weather forecast breakdowns right in the command line!
+This application provides weather forecast breakdowns right in the command line!

 To use Command Line Forecast, clone this repo, then procede to **setup**.